tectonic-typesetting/tectonic/docs/src/ref/v2cli.md

 # “V2” (Prototype) Command-Line Interface

-The “V2” command-line interface to Tectonic is substantially new interface to the Tectonic engine introduced in the 0.4.x release series.
+The “V2” command-line interface to Tectonic is a substantially new interface to the Tectonic engine introduced in the 0.4.x release series.

 In short, the V2 interface is “[cargo]-like”, with a variety of subcommands